PoeHaH/jscmd/README.md

 # A JavaScript console inside your page

 This is a small module that turns a container div on your web page into a JavaScript console.
-It's specially interesting for bloggers who write about JavaScript and want to offer their users the possibility to test code immediately.
+It's specially interesting for bloggers who write about JavaScript and want to offer their readers the possibility to test code immediately.

 ## Features